JeremiahKaren/35percent.github.io/auctions.md

 ![](/img/elephantcastleleisurecentre_rotherthithelibrary.jpg)
 *Former Rotherhithe library & civic centre (left), former E&C leisure centre (right)*

+What is also forgotten is the cost of these new facilities and who pays for them.
 Southwark likes to claim that the new facilities are funded by financial contributions from developers, but the reality is that this funding represents just a fraction of the cost of the new facilities.
 The ['Castle' leisure centre](http://www.southwark.gov.uk/info/200229/investing_in_leisure/1793/the_castle_leisure_centre) at the Elephant cost nearly £30m to build, towards which regeneration partner Lend Lease is contributing just £3.5m - in fact the Council agreed this payment in-lieu of Lend Lease's ['One the Elephant'](http://35percent.org/one-the-elephant/) development providing any affordable housing.
 The new Canada Water library [cost £14m](https://www.whatdotheyknow.com/request/canada_water_regeneration_receip#incoming-848790) to build which was entirely Council funded - no contribution from developers whatsoever.

 The [new library and health centre](http://www.aylesburynow.london/news/posts/new-public-square-moves-one-step-closer) to be built on the redeveloped [Aylesbury estate](/aylesbury-estate) are direct replacements for the existing medical centre which is being demolished and the East St library and Wells Way library which are being closed.
 Furthermore, the [new library and health centre](http://www.aylesburynow.london/news/posts/new-public-square-moves-one-step-closer) is being entirely funded by Southwark Council.
 Its development partners Notting Hill and Barratt Homes are not making any contribution towards them at all.